SWIFTSIM/SOAP/parameter_files/README.md

 Define which fixed spherical apertures to compute, and what properties to compute within them.

 - **properties**: A list of properties to compute.
 Each property can be passed a boolean, which simply flags whether to enable or disable calculation.
 Alternatively a dictionary can be passed with two entries: `snapshot` and `snipshot`.
 In this case the behaviour will be determined based on whether the `--snipshot` flag is passed when running SOAP.
 - **variations**: A list of which apertures to compute.
 Each aperture must have a name, a boolean key `inclusive` to indicate whether to include unbound particles, and a key `radius_in_kpc` to indicate the **physical size** of the aperture.
 Each aperture can optionally be passed the `filter` key.
 If the filter key is set then the aperture will only be computed for subhalos that fulfill the filter criteria.
 If no `filter` key is passed then the aperture will be computed for all halos.
+For inclusive apertures the boolean flag `skip_gt_enclose_radius` can be set (defaults to False).
+If it is set then properties will not be calculated for any halos where all bound particles are within the aperture radius.

 An example is as follows
 ```